sympy/sympy/doc/src/modules/vector/coordsys.rst

 Suppose you want to rotate the new system about the axis :math:`\mathbf{\hat{k}}`, by angle :math:`a`.

-You would first have to initialize an :mod:`AxisOrienter` instance for storing the rotation information.
+You would first have to initialize an ``AxisOrienter`` instance for storing the rotation information.

   >>> from sympy.vector import CoordSysCartesian, AxisOrienter